 I think it’s probably fair to say that every serious watch enthusiast wants to have at least one Patek Philippe in their collection, I know I certainly do.
 Widely considered by many as the benchmark in the world of high-end mechanical watches, the brand’s limited annual production combined with the constant demand for their products means that even the world’s most affluent sometimes have to wait patiently for their opportunity to join the exclusive owner’s club.

 Even for those of us who know we will probably never acquire one of the fabled rare references or uber-complicated pieces, the attraction remains just as strong.
 Why?
-Well, quite simply because Patek Philippe just makes exceptional timepieces, like the newly revised Ref.
-5726 Nautilus Annual Calendar.
+Well, quite simply because Patek Philippe makes exceptional timepieces.
+To whit, the newly revised Ref 5726 Nautilus Annual Calendar.

 The Nautilus collection has got to be one of my favorites from Patek Philippe.
 The late Gerald Genta designed case is distinctively masculine, with a commanding wrist presence that doesn’t rely on excessive size to draw attention.
 This particular version is presented in stainless steel with matching bracelet and Nautilus folding clasp.

 The trademark Nautilus horizontal embossed dial is available in two color schemes, white and black, and is very thoughtfully laid out.
 In addition to displaying the hours, minutes and seconds, there are also apertures for the day and month just below 12 o’clock, as well as the date at 6 o’clock.

 The Ref 5726 features an annual calendar complication, meaning that the date only needs to be manually corrected once each year during February.
 A moon-phase complication just above 6 o’clock, complete with a 24-hour indicator, rounds out the design and adds just enough color to draw the eye.